 Cycle Touring Festival returns virtually for second year

-Today, February 12 is the start of the seventh Cycle Touring Festival (CTF), kicking off with Laura and guests discussing touring in a time of covid.
-For the second year running, the festival will be a virtual event, jam-packed with talks, panel discussions, films, and open mic sessions over ten days, with people from all over the world tuning in.
+Today, February 12, is the start of the seventh Cycle Touring Festival (CTF), kicking off with Laura Moss and guests discussing touring in a time of Covid.
+For the second year running, the festival will be a virtual event, jam-packed with talks, panel discussions, films and open mic sessions over 10 days, with people from all over the world tuning in.

 Laura and her husband Tim had to think on their feet when the coronavirus pandemic hit the UK last year, with just three weeks to convert the festival from a physical event to a virtual one.

-The physical festival, which happens in Clitheroe is capped at 300 people due to venue capacity, but much to Laura and Tim’s surprise, last year’s festival saw record numbers of people attending, with over 1200 people from all over the world tuning in.
+The physical festival, which happens in Clitheroe is capped at 300 people due to venue capacity, but much to Laura and Tim’s surprise, last year’s event saw record numbers of people attending, with more than 1,200 people from all over the world tuning in.
 From California, Canada, Columbia, South America, Malaysia, and Australia, lots of people were contacting Laura asking her to keep a virtual element in the festival in future.

-This year, they’re anticipating even higher numbers logging on to listen to the likes of Timmy Mallett, Jenny Graham, Dr Stephen Fabes, Markus Stitz, Lee Craigie, Jack Thurston, Isla Rowntree, as well as Cycling UK’s own Sophie Gordon, and Cycle magazine editor, Dan Joyce.
+This year, they’re anticipating even higher numbers logging on to listen to the likes of Timmy Mallett, Jenny Graham, Dr Stephen Fabes, Markus Stitz, Lee Craigie, Jack Thurston and Isla Rowntree, as well as Cycling UK’s own Sophie Gordon and Cycle magazine editor Dan Joyce.

-Understandably, there have been a few things that the pandemic has made difficult for Laura to plan, the film programme this year for example, which is usually curated by two film buffs Laura knows was at risk of being thin on the ground - not many people were out making films last year – but she says they’ve found some ‘absolute crackers’ which won’t disappoint.
+Understandably, there have been a few things that the pandemic has made difficult for Laura to plan.
+The film programme this year, for example, which is usually curated by two film buffs, was at risk of being thin on the ground because not many people were out making films last year.
+But Laura says they’ve found some “absolute crackers” which won’t disappoint.

-It’s not just films that have suffered over the past year, there are several authors on the festival bill who released a book in the middle of the pandemic who Laura was keen to give a platform to.
+There are several authors on the festival bill who released a book in the middle of the pandemic to whom Laura was keen to give a platform.
 Dr Stephen Fabes will be talking about his book Signs of Life, documenting his journey through 75 countries and racking up 53,000 miles while stopping at medical projects and helping people.